st2000/HAOS-kiosk/README.md

 ### Browser Refresh

 Time between browser refreshes.
 Set to `0` to disable.\
-Recommended becauseon default RPi config, console errors *may* overwrite the dashboard.\
+Recommended because with the default RPi config, console errors *may* overwrite the dashboard.\
 Default is `600` seconds.

 ### Zoom Level

-Level of zoom with `100` being 100%. \
+Level of zoom with `100` being 100%.\
 Default is `100`.